XericZephyr/LeetCode/Gossip.md

 ### Binary Search

+* Find Minimum in Rotated Sorted Array II: Need slight optimization
 * Search in Rotated Sorted Array: Design corner case and do test cases.
+* Search in Rotated Sorted Array II: Combine the idea of its I problem and 'Find Minimum in Rotated Sorted Array II'

 ## List or Pointer
 * Rotate List: Just try to fool you by different corner case